bmhorn/UPS-Lite/README.md

 Please note that I'm not a seasoned developer / debugger and this is work in progress... ;)

+# Systemd service
+copy the file into "/lib/systemd/system/" and then change the permissions sudo chmod 644 /lib/systemd/system/UPL_Lite.service

 ## Wishlist...
 as said: I'm spoiled with the output of [pico_status.py](https://github.com/Siewert308SW/pico_status):
 ![alt text](https://github.com/Siewert308SW/pico_status/blob/master/pico_status.png "pico_status.py output")